TheCookieLeg/PMAProject/README.md

 # PMAProject
- Project for the course "Programming of mobile applications" at university
+ Project for the course "Programming of mobile applications" at AAU